Stormwater Resiliency Study

 Email Daryl

-Stormwater Resiliency Study Kick-Off
+Stormwater Resiliency Study Meetings

-Zoom Meeting Information
+First Meeting Information

-The meeting will provide general information about the scope of the project and initial review of the various data sources that the study will be using, as well as enable residents to provide input on identification of flood prone areas in the City.
+The meeting will provide general information about the scope of the project and an initial review of the various data sources that the study will be using, as well as enable residents to provide input on identification of flood prone areas in the City.

 Among the deliverables of the study include development of general information about a suite of stormwater management solutions for both private and public property that will be added to the City’s website.